jordyvandomselaar/Dungeons-and-dragons/README.md

 Please do!
 I'd love your input on this, see how you'd fix problems or build new features.
 Just fork this repo, Check "How to start developing" and send pull requests =)

 ## Technologies used
-This frontend runs entirely on React and React-router
+This frontend uses:
+- React
+- React-router
+- Stylus

+Why not sass?
+I like stylus more, it has some great functions and I just like the syntax.

 ## Are you a Redux wizard?
 Awesome!
 I'd like to be your apprentice, teach me, master.